mixologee/tirvandor/tirvandor-project/blood-and-coin/markdown/QUEST-3.1-PEACEKEEPERS.md

 **What Happened:**

-Someone tried to assassinate Senator Valen during peace summit.
+Someone tried to assassinate Envoy Valen during peace summit.
 Aethoria blames Thaldros.
 Thaldros denies it.
 Summit collapsing.

 ### **The SCENE**

 **Read Aloud:**

 > *You arrive at the summit building to chaos.
-Senator Valen is alive—barely.
+Envoy Valen is alive—barely.
 Crossbow bolt missed his heart by inches.
 He's conscious, bleeding, furious.*
 >
 > *Valen: "Thaldros tried to kill me!
 So much for peace!"*
 >